AnalogAyub/ayubco/README.md

 ### Fundamentals
 - CV Experience on sidebar, collapses to underneath on mobile
 - Dinner/desert also on bottom sidebar? [(reference)](http://braveux.com/team)
+- Wait do I even need these when ^^^ I could just write them in the copy?

 ### Footer [(reference)](http://daneden.me/)
 - Contact: email/twitter/codepen